Internet Matters

 What can parents and carers do to encourage children’s inclusion of those who might be differently abled online?

 It is important to take the children and young people by the hand and accompany them.
 Depending on their abilities, this support can be tighter or broader.
 For this, it is enormously important that the accompanying adults orient themselves in the digital world and know their way around.
 This includes looking at online games, dealing with content creators and understanding the dynamics.
-Visit Connecting Safely Online for further support.
+Visit our advice hub with bespoke advice to support neurodivergent children for more support.

 How can parents and carers of vulnerable teens with SEND support their use of social media and other online spaces?